Acacia redolens

-Acacia redolens, commonly known as bank catclaw, prostrate acacia, or desert carpet, is a shrub of the genus Acacia and the subgenus Plurinerves.
+Acacia redolens, commonly known as bank catclaw, prostrate acacia, or desert carpet, is a shrub belonging to the genus Acacia and the subgenus Plurinerves.

 Description

 It is a dense, small to medium-sized shrub that usually reaches heights of 0.5 to 3, rarely up to 5 or even 7 meters.
 Vegetative parts of the plant and especially the yellow flowers give off an intense vanilla scent.
 The spreading fragrant shrub typically grows to a height of 0.5 to 3 m.

 It blooms from August to October in its native range, and produces yellow flowers.
 The small flowers, whose optical effect is based on the yellow stamens, are located in the leaf axils.
 The brownish legumes are about 25 millimeters long and about 6 millimeters wide.

 In California, it blooms from February through May (late winter to late spring).
 It is commonly planted by freeways and is found throughout Southern California and some parts of the Bay Area.